ScottishCovidResponse/data_pipeline_api_cpp/README.md

 ### model data flow
--> download json parameters/dataset (by restful GET API) from central store
+-> download json parameters/dataset (by restful GET API) from central store this will be not part of C++ data pipeline API, it could be python.

 -> parse parameters into model-specific config file (for the time being)/C++ data structure as model input (later) -> prepare dataset into model-specific input file (for the time being)/C++ data structure as model input (later)